ssbc/ssb-group-exclusion-spec/README.md

 ```

-### 4.7.
+### 4.8.
 Most preferred epoch

-Given the rules in sections 4.2., 4.3., 4.4., 4.5., and 4.6. defining which
+Given the rules in sections 4.2.–4.7. defining which epoch is preferred, a
-epoch is preferred, a directed acyclic graph of preference arises, allowing us
+directed acyclic graph of preference arises, allowing us to determining the
-to determining the "most preferred epoch".
-Each group member has their own
+"most preferred epoch".
+Each group member has their own definition of most
-definition of most preferred epoch, and they are not necessarily the same.
-For
+preferred epoch, and they are not necessarily the same.
+For instance, in the
-instance, in the case of forked epochs with disjoint memberships (4.6.), the
+case of forked epochs with disjoint memberships (4.7.), the members of the two
-members of the two disjoint epochs select different most preferred epochs.
+disjoint epochs select different most preferred epochs.

 The "other epochs" are all the epochs that succeed epoch zero, except the most
 preferred epoch.

-### 4.7.1.
+### 4.8.1.
 Publishing messages

 Once a peer has discovered their most preferred epoch `H`, they SHOULD cease
 publishing SSB messages on other epochs, and SHOULD publish new messages only on
 epoch `H`, until the moment when their most preferred epoch changes.

-### 4.7.2.
+### 4.8.2.
 Replicating other epochs

 Assume that replicating an SSB feed involves two operations: "fetching" new
 updates (new messages published) from that feed, and "serving" any messages in